Customer Segmentation Techniques for Precision Marketing

 Start with a clear strategic objective.
 Define what business outcomes you hope to achieve through improved segmentation before diving into the data.
 Whether you’re aiming to reduce churn, increase average order value, or expand into new markets, your segmentation approach should align with these goals.

-Gather comprehensive data from multiple sources including:
+Gather comprehensive data from multiple sources, including:

 • CRM systems